US actor Johnny Depp loses libel case against British tabloid | DW | 02.11.2020

 Hollywood star Johnny Depp lost his libel battle with a British tabloid on Monday over allegations that he was a "wife beater."

-Depp, 57, famed for his role in films such as "Pirates of the Caribbean" and "Edward Scissorhands", had sued News Group Newspapers, publishers of The Sun, and one of its executive editors, Dan Wootton, over a 2018 article which stated he had been physically violent towards his ex-wife, actress Amber Heard, 34.
+Depp, 57, famed for his role in films such as "Pirates of the Caribbean" and "Edward Scissorhands," had sued News Group Newspapers (NGN), publishers of The Sun, and one of its executive editors, Dan Wootton, over a 2018 article which stated he had been physically violent towards his ex-wife, actress Amber Heard, 34.

 The article also questioned his casting in the "Fantastic Beasts and Where To Find Them" movie franchise.

-“Although he has proved the necessary elements of his cause of action in libel, the defendants have shown that what they published in the meaning which I have held the words to bear was substantially true.
+"Although he has proved the necessary elements of his cause of action in libel, the defendants have shown that what they published in the meaning which I have held the words to bear was substantially true," he said.

+Amber Heard (L) and Johnny Depp (R) arrive at the High Court in London for a hearing in the libel case

-The biggest English libel trial of the 21st century garnered worldwide attention as it unfolded over three weeks in July at the Royal Courts of Justice in London.
+The libel trial garnered worldwide attention as it unfolded over three weeks in July at the Royal Courts of Justice in London.

-NGN defended the article as true and says Mr Depp was “controlling and verbally and physically abusive towards Heard, particularly when he was under the influence of alcohol and/or drugs” between early 2013 and May 2016, when the couple split.
+NGN defended the article as true and said Depp was "controlling and verbally and physically abusive towards Heard, particularly when he was under the influence of alcohol and/or drugs" between early 2013 and May 2016, when the couple split.

+The judge in the case also dismissed claims by Depp's legal team that Heard had "constructed a hoax" about the abuse, writing in his decision: "I do not accept this characterization of Ms. Heard."

+A lawyer representing Heard said the verdict was "not a surprise" for those following the trial.

 jf/rs (Reuters, AFP)